 Master's Degree in Social & Cultural Studies in Education at KU

-The master's degree in social and cultural studies in education offered at the University of Kansas provides graduate students a 30 (or 36) credit hour program, with both a non-thesis or thesis option.
-The program permits students to complete a variety of courses, focusing on foundational questions and applications such as:
+The master's degree in education and social policy at the University of Kansas provides students with knowledge on diversity and equity issues in educational policymaking.
+The degree offers graduate students a 31 credit hour program, culminating with a capstone project.
+Students in the program complete a variety of courses, focusing on foundational questions such as:

 - How has the present educational system developed, in the U.S. and worldwide?